pgxman/pgxman/spec/extension.yaml.md

 # `extension.yaml` Specification

-The `extension.yaml` file is a configuration file in YAML format, used by `pgxman` to specify how a PostgreSQL extension should be built and installed.
+The `extension.yaml` file is a configuration file in YAML format that `pgxman` uses to specify how a PostgreSQL extension should be built and installed.

 ## `apiVersion`

-- **Description**: Specifies the API version that the buildkit adheres to.
-This is to ensure compatibility with the buildkit.
+- **Description**: Defines the API version to which the buildkit conforms, ensuring its compatibility.
 - **Type**: String
 - **Required**: Yes
 - **Supported Values**: Currently, only `v1` is supported.

 ## `name`

-- **Description**: The name of the extension.
+- **Description**: Identifies the name of the extension.
 - **Type**: String
 - **Required**: Yes

 ## `maintainers`

-- **Description**: Contains information about the individuals or organizations responsible for the maintenance of the extension.
+- **Description**: Lists the individuals or organizations responsible for maintaining the extension.
 - **Type**: List of objects
 - **Required**: Yes
 - **Object Fields**:
-  - `name`: The full name of the maintainer.
+  - `name`: The maintainer's full name.
 (String, Required)
-  - `email`: Email address to contact the maintainer.
+  - `email`: The maintainer's contact email.
 (String, Required)

 ## `source`

-- **Description**: The URL where the extension's source code can be downloaded.
-The source code must be in `tar.gz` format.
+- **Description**: Specifies the URL for downloading the extension's source code, which must be in in `tar.gz` format.
 - **Type**: String
 - **Required**: Yes

 ## `version`

-- **Description**: Specifies the version of the extension.
-It is not required to follow Semantic Versioning, but it is recommended to use quotes to prevent the YAML parser from interpreting it as a number.
+- **Description**: Defines the extension's version.
+Although not mandatory, it is advised to use quotes to avoid YAML parser interpretation as a number.
 - **Type**: String
 - **Required**: Yes

 ## `pgVersions`

-- **Description**: A list specifying the versions of PostgreSQL that the extension is compatible with.
-If this field is not specified, it is assumed that the extension is compatible with all versions.
+- **Description**: Lists the PostgreSQL versions compatible with the extension.
+If unspecified, the extension is assumed to be compatible with all versions.
 - **Type**: List of strings
 - **Required**: No
 - **Supported Values**: `"13"`, `"14"`, `"15"`